 Generally, lakes tend to accumulate the substances that flow into it.
 Since testing began in 2003, the trend for Total Phosphorus has increased slightly.
 The 2008 and 2009 concentrations were much higher than all other years of testing, worsening the trend.
 There are ways to rid a lake of phosphorus, such as mechanical harvesting and heavy rain events that create excess flow.
 However, it is much easier to prevent excess nutrients from entering the lake.
-For this reason, it is vital that residents around the lake fertilize and use their land responsibly so as to prevent phosphorus from reaching the lake.
+For this reason, it is vital that residents around the lake fertilize and use their land responsibly to prevent phosphorus from reaching the lake.

-Phosphate (ppb)

-April May June July August

-West 40 50 40 40 50
+Phosphate (ppb) May June July August 50 40 40 40 40 20 Season Average 46

-East 60 70 60 60 40

-Seaso n Average 51

 As more total phosphorus accumulates in the lake, so too will the phosphates.
 There is no historical data available for phosphates, so the trendline reflects the changes only since 2010.
-The trend is slightly downward and the phosphate concentrations remained below the target threshold.
+The trend is flat and the phosphate concentrations remained below the action threshold.